VarunSelvam/Wordle/README.md

 # Wordle
-Wordle Clone in Python with extra features.
+Wordle Clone in Python with the ability replay games and prevent repeat entries.